Swimming in Superior

 It's another 20 miles to Temperance River State Park.
 Just north of the highway, a lot of people slide down the river and into a pool.

-There always danger from rocks, but this river is especially unsafe when water is high and the current is fast — several people have slipped on rocks along the hiking trail, been carried away and drowned.
+There is always danger from rocks, but this river is especially unsafe when water is high and the current is fast — several people have slipped on rocks along the hiking trail, been carried away and drowned.

 It's another 23½ miles to Good Harbor Bay /Cutface Creek Wayside just west of Grand Marais.
 You can swim off this cobblestone beach and also look for rare Thomsonite.